 Investing your way out of debt sounds counterintuitive but could be a viable solution for several countries' high debt to GDP ratio.
 The focus resides on a long-term solution rather than an instantaneous result.
-Cashin (1995) found that increased government spending on items that are productive public inputs, public investment is one example presented by Cashin, does enhance economic growth.
-These investments generate positive externalities that raise private investment and by extension spurs economic growth (Cashin, 1995).
+Cashin (1995) found that increased government spending on items that are productive public inputs, public investment is one example presented, does enhance economic growth.
+These investments generate positive externalities that raise private investment and by extension spurs economic growth.
 The premise of growing yourself out of debt begins with debt to GDP ratio itself.
 There are two ways to lessen the ratio: decrease the numerator, or to increase the denominator.
 The traditional method relies on the former and keeps a tight leash on expenses to increase primary surpluses and allow for enough funds to cover the interest payments on debt.
 The alternative focuses on the latter, increasing GDP at a faster rate than the rate at which debt is increasing.
-Leão (2013) wrote his paper "The Effect of Government Spending on the Debt-to-GDP Ratio: Some Keynesian Arithmetic" to argue that raising government spending can paradoxically lower the debt to GDP ratio for economies that are below full employment.
+Leão (2013) wrote a paper to argue that raising government spending can paradoxically lower the debt to GDP ratio for economies that are below full employment.
 He states that this is possible because if government spending increases, the Keynesian multiplier will raise GDP, as well as tax revenues, but it will lower government transfers such as food stamps or unemployment benefits.
 In the end, both the numerator and denominator will rise and have an uncertain effect on the debt to GDP ratio but after some calculations, he found that it decreased the ratio for countries below full employment.
 Leão argues that since a government is eternal it is not obligated to pay its debt in full but that what really matters is not growing the debt to GDP ratio.
 So, the value of debt is irrelevant, and the matter of importance is the relationship between interest payments generated by debt and the tax flows generated by GDP.
 With this mindset, he argues that further borrowing pays for itself through debt that needs not be paid back because of its higher output and a much larger overall output that's makes interest payments on larger debt more affordable.
-Globan and Matošec's (2016) paper "Public Debt-to-GDP Ratio in New EU Member States: Cut the Numerator or Increase the Denominator" analyses whether fiscal consolidation or economic growth have a greater impact on the debt to GDP ratio.
+Globan and Matošec's (2016) paper analyses whether fiscal consolidation or economic growth have a greater impact on the debt to GDP ratio.
 They found that while a budget balance improvement does decrease the growth rate of public debt, it is by a rather small amount and that the estimates for GDP growth were much larger.
 They end the paper on the note that the key to success is a combination of both strategies, a highly efficient budget paired with stimulating economic growth where there is potential.
-Furthermore, Nakamura and Steinsson (2011) in their paper "Fiscal Stimulus in a Monetary Union: Evidence from U.S. Regions" estimate the impact of government spending in a monetary union and develop multipliers to aid with their estimations.
+Furthermore, Nakamura and Steinsson (2011) estimate the impact of government spending in a monetary union and develop multipliers to aid with their estimations.
 They utilized their open economy relative multiplier to estimate a regression, found that in a country with higher unemployment, the effects of government spending are larger.
 The traditional route of fiscal consolidation is beginning to not be seen as a viable solution anymore by some economists as Cafiso and Cellini (2012) argue that it often leads to adverse consequences in the medium-run and is not a recommended method of managing the debt-to-GDP ratio.